joealcantara/FP016-GroupCode/backlog.md

 -) Load & display cards from a pool (yagiz) -> Check the demo code for a complete working test.
 I also uploaded the "deck" and the "drawing card" part separately from demo.
 -) Card Data structure => (billy)

+-) Fighting mechanics (I will try to do if I can #billy) -).
+Turn System Improvements #billy
+* Add a clear turn indicator (e.g., a label that says "Your Turn" or "Enemy Turn").
+* Disable input during enemy's turn to avoid multiple card clicks.
+ -) .
+Deck Management Optimization #billy
+* Use random.shuffle() and pop from a deck stack instead of random.choice() and remove.
+* drawing cards
+-) special card abbilities
+-)initial deck
+-) take damage / play card / heal / apply status /remove status / show hand functions -) main menu
+- game turns